kura-labs-org/DEPLOY4_FLASK_APP/README.md

 For this web application, a todo list is created, then, items can be updated, and/or deleted from the list.
 See [link](https://github.com/ibrahima1289/HW-todo-api) for source codes.

-## 3. Costum app: BMI Calculator
+## 3. Costum app: Calculator

 The BMI (Body Mass Index) calculator gives the user some advice whether or not to lose/gain weight to stay healthy.
-Here are the source codes in this [link](https://github.com/ibrahima1289/bmi-calculator-flask).
+Here are the source codes in this [link](https://github.com/ibrahima1289/calculator).

 ### Souces visited